 The data recipient has been outlined in a privacy notice.

-It is not shared outside the EEA without appropriate safeguards in place.
+It is not shared outside the UK without appropriate safeguards in place.

 A compliant contract is in place when sharing with a processor

 All staff members will implement a ‘clear desk policy’ wherever possible, to avoid unauthorised access to physical records containing sensitive or personal information.
 All confidential information will be stored securely.